 - A complete curriculum vitae (in format Europass: http://europass.cedefop.europa.eu) - A list of national or international bovine health management (buiatrics) conferences attended -at least three- (submit detailed list in this document, see below) - A list of presentation(s) at a national or international scientific or professional meeting/conference(s) -at least one- (submit detailed list in this document, see below) - A list of seminars -at least six- (submit detailed list in this document, see below) - Any previous pertinent correspondence (if applicable) - A proof of payment of the credentials evaluation fee (PayPal) - A letter of reference from the Primary Supervisor to be submitted by the supervisor directly to the administration office of the College

-All files for Credentials review must be sent electronically to the administration office of the College: admin@ecbhm.org.
+All files for Credentials review must be sent electronically via website.

 For further information please contact the chairperson of the Credentials Committee.